Day-by-Day Itinerary

 Hotel: To be determined.
 Meals: BB, L.

-We will return to our hotel for a sumptuous buffet breakfast and then head back to the Giza Plateau to see the other sights.
+Today we head to the Giza Plateau.
 You can go inside whichever pyramids are open.
 Of the three pyramids, two are usually open while one is closed for renovations – dates are not announced in advance.
-You have already entered the Great Pyramid, so now is your chance to go into the 2nd or 3rd Pyramid (whichever is open).
+Options are usually: the Great Pyramid* and then the 2nd or 3rd Pyramid (whichever is open).

 We will also see the Great Sphinx & Valley Temple.
 There are legends of the Sphinx speaking.
 Does the Sphinx have a message for you?
 The Valley Temple is built with huge granite blocks that fit together snugly even today, almost 5,000 years later.
 Some think it is even older than that!